 Now, I can get irate when a risotto is served up as a veggie option.
 Be warned!
 So I was slightly dubious of the salt baked celeriac and leek pearl barley, accompanied with potato crisp and apple foam.
 Although very similar from its description, the execution came with a twist which elevated it in flavour and texture from its common relation.

 Carnivores dined on pan seared guinea fowl breast, celeriac textures, anna potatoes, braised leek and Arran mustard.
 My fellow diners seemed mighty pleased with their plates.

 A delicious chocolate ganache, honey ice cream, bee pollen tuile and honey crisp ended our culinary feast.
 You only hope now that you keep the contents of dinner safely down as you prepare to meet the Prince of Darkness himself.

 It’s an electrifying journey which will have you looking over your shoulder, through the clever use of lighting, music, special effects and creepy actors.
-This is one hair-raising and spine-tingling ride you don’t want to miss this Halloween.
+This is one hair-raising and spine-tingling ride you don’t want to miss this Halloween in London.

 Journey to the Underworld trains depart from Pedley Street Station, Arch 63, Pedley Street, E1 5B.
 On until the 7th November.
 Tickets start from £53, to book visit Funicular.